BW PolyureaProtective CoatingsContact

 FAQ

-Common questions about using BW8008, BW6-9526 and BW0-8028 for color steel roofs, container shells and exposed metal panels.
+Common questions about using BW8008, BW6-9526 and BW0-8028 for color steel roofs, container shells and exposed light-gauge metal protection.

 It is used for prepared color steel roofs, container shells and exposed light-gauge metal surfaces where rust risk, seams, screw holes, panel overlaps, UV, rain, salt spray and outdoor weathering need anti-corrosion protection.

-What role does BW8008 play in this system?
+What does BW8008 do in this system?

 Why is BW6-9526 used around seams and screw holes?